rafeca/rafeca.github.com/_posts/2011-11-09-creating-this-blog.markdown

 # Other fun stuff

-I wanted to have a way to list all the posts with a certain tag, to accomplish it I needed to create a static page for every tag, which would look like this:
+I wanted to have a way to list all the posts with a certain tag, and to accomplish it I needed to create a static page for every tag, which would look like this:

 {% highlight html %}